QuratUlAin00786/EmrSoft2025/MOBILE_PRODUCTION_SETUP.md

 ```

 ### 4. Test Production Connectivity
-The apps will now connect to your production Replit deployment with:
+The apps will now connect to your production Averox deployment with:
 - ✅ Proper authentication headers
 - ✅ Tenant isolation support
 - ✅ Production API endpoints